-On all four channels the current course and the spectrum are captured.
-This makes it possible for example to detect if there is a link between PROFIBUS malfunctions and PE/PA currents.
+On all four channels the current course and the spectrum are captured up to a frequency of 50 kHz per channel.
+This makes it possible for example to detect if there is a link between fieldbus (PROFINET) malfunctions and PE/PA currents.
 The additional frequency data from the spectrum provide clues regarding the possible cause of the fault.
 Frequency components in the lower kHz range point to pulse frequencies of frequency inverters.